CodePushGo/website/src/content/blog/en/firebase-crashlytics-for-capacitor-apps.md

 ### Why Integrate These Tools?

-Pairing Firebase Crashlytics with Capgo gives you a powerful system for error tracking and [update management](https://capgo.app/docs/plugin/cloud-mode/manual-update/).
+Pairing Firebase Crashlytics with CodePushGo gives you a powerful system for error tracking and [update management](https://capgo.app/docs/plugin/cloud-mode/manual-update/).
 Here’s what this combo offers:

 -   **Quick fixes**: Push instant updates and roll back changes with just one click.
 -   **Reliable rollouts**: Ensure updates are widely adopted and smoothly delivered to users.